rev22/openomf/README.md

-This fork provides support for compiling as a Debian package.
-OpenOMF documentation follows:
+This GitHub fork provides support for compiling as a Debian package, and removes a dependency on OpenGL.

 OpenOMF
 =======